ORNL-Fusion/DIV3D/README.md

 Column 1: R_hit
 Column 2: Z_hit
 Column 3: Phi_hit (radians)
-Column 4: ihit               ! = 1 if it hit a part
+Column 4: ihit               ! = 1 if it hit a part, = 2 if it hit the vessel, = 0 if it did not hit anything
 Column 5: ipart              !
 Index of the part hit (from allparts) Column 6: itri               !
 Index of the triangle intersected (from part_triangles) Column 7: iline              !
 Index of the line (from launch_points)